 Our bodies already have a first line of defense, our immune systems.
 Take care of your body and search for natural methods to replace the need for prescription medication.
 Remember, there are alternatives.
 If you do drink distilled water be sure to add a small amount of organic raw apple cider vinegar to replace the minerals lost during the distillation process.

 Next, consider the water that comes into your home.
-I personally use and recommend a high tech, carafe purifier which filters even the smallest toxins from the water.
+I recommend a high-tech, water purifier system or even a high-quality filter pitcher that filters toxins from the water.